-What your teddy bear says about you and your relationship with nature
+What your teddy bear reveals about you and your relationship with nature

-Researchers from the University of Montpellier, the CNRS, the University of Montpellier Paul-Valéry and the University of Aix Marseille have published two complementary studies on a universal and emotional object: the teddy bear.
-These studies, published in The Journal of Positive Psychology and BioScience, show that far from being mere toys, teddy bears are genuine scientific models for understanding our emotions, our social behavior... and even our connection to nature.
+Researchers from the University of Montpellier, the CNRS, Paul-Valéry University Montpellier, and Aix Marseille University have published two complementary studies on a universal and emotionally charged object: the teddy bear.
+These studies, published in The Journal of Positive Psychology and BioScience, show that teddy bears are far from being mere toys; they are genuine scientific models for understanding our emotions, social behaviors, and even our connection to nature.

-Too cute to be wild: a mirror of our disconnection from nature
+Too cute to be wild: a reflection of our disconnection from nature

-The second study, published in BioScience, was based on a novel analysis: the researchers compared the morphological and colorimetric characteristics of the teddy bears evaluated in their first study with those of real bears.
-The results show that teddy bears meet universal aesthetic standards: disproportionate heads, prominent eyes, rounded silhouettes, uniform coats and neutral colors, which make them immediately endearing.
-But these traits don't resemble those of wild bears.
-"Our analyses reveal that real bears are far from the standards of the most popular stuffed animals: even the panda, which has become a global icon, remains distant from the representations conveyed by teddy bears," points out Nicolas Mouquet (University of Montpellier, CNRS).
-These differences reflect a profound gap between the emotional experience of nature and its biological reality.
-"The teddy bear is a mirror of our relationship with nature: it embodies both the tenderness of the emotional bond and our distance from the real world," explains Nicolas Mouquet.
-"Just like the media and art, toys and stuffed animals play a major role in the dissemination and popularization of idealized representations of the living world", reminds Anne-Sophie Tribot.
-This idealized vision may seem harmless, but it begs the question: "If our representations of living things are based on overly caricatured symbols, aren't we in danger of losing our ability to perceive and protect the complexity of the natural world?" adds Nicolas Mouquet.
+The second study, published in BioScience, was based on an unprecedented analysis: researchers compared the morphological and colorimetric characteristics of the teddy bears evaluated in their first study with those of real bears.
+The results show that teddy bears meet universal aesthetic standards: disproportionate heads, prominent eyes, rounded silhouettes, uniform coats, and neutral colors, which make them immediately endearing.
+But these features do not resemble those of wild bears.
+"Our analyses reveal that real bears are far from the standards of the most popular teddy bears: even the panda, which has become a global icon, remains distant from the representations conveyed by teddy bears," points out Nicolas Mouquet (University of Montpellier, CNRS).
+These differences reflect a profound disconnect between the emotional experience of nature and its biological reality.
+"The teddy bear is a mirror of our relationship with nature: it embodies both the tenderness of emotional attachment and our distance from the real world," explains Nicolas Mouquet.
+"Like the media and art, toys and stuffed animals play a major role in disseminating and popularizing idealized representations of living things," notes Anne-Sophie Tribot.
+This idealized vision may seem harmless, but it raises questions: "If our representations of living things are constructed from overly caricatural symbols, do we not risk losing our ability to perceive and protect the complexity of the natural world?" adds Nicolas Mouquet.

 These two studies converge: teddy bears are not just childhood companions.
-They act as mirrors of our emotions, our social representations and our relationship with nature.
-Their sympathetic capital makes them powerful tools for developing empathy in children, calming anxiety in medical environments, or questioning the way we protect biodiversity.
-"Teddy bears aren't just toys: they're mediators of tenderness, empathy and affection, totems through which we can cultivate pro-nature values; we just have to learn to use them with discernment," concludes Nicolas Mouquet.
+They act as mirrors of our emotions, our social representations, and our relationship with nature.
+Their appeal makes them powerful tools for developing empathy in children, alleviating anxiety in medical settings, and even questioning how we protect biodiversity.
+"Teddy bears are not just toys: they are mediators of tenderness, empathy, and affection, totems through which we can cultivate pro-nature values; but we must learn to use them wisely," concludes Nicolas Mouquet.

 Practical information

-The peluchology project has been run by the University of Montpellier since 2010, and consists of developing actions to mediate the natural and participatory sciences through collaborative websites, travelling exhibitions, training and events for schools and families.
-These initiatives are now being rolled out nationwide, following the award of the Science Avec et pour la Société (SAPS) label by the French Ministry of Higher Education.
+The peluchology project has been run by the University of Montpellier since 2010 and consists of developing naturalist and participatory science outreach activities through collaborative websites, traveling exhibitions, training, and events for schools and families.
+These initiatives are currently being rolled out nationwide following the award of the Science Avec et pour la Société (SAPS) label by the Ministry of Higher Education.

 Contacts article in Journal of Positive Psychology: